SteefH/fuse-ts/README.md

 As you can see in the example, the `ServiceConsumer` constructor has one optional argument of the type `Service`.
-Upon creating an instance by using `new ServiceConsumer()`, _fuse_ will for each constructor argument look for a type that has been "fused" to the type of that argument, and pass an instance.
+Upon creating an instance by using `new ServiceConsumer()`, _fuse_ will for each constructor argument look for a type that has been "fused" to the type of that argument, inject an instance in the constructor.
+So, in the example, a `ServiceImplementation` instance is injected in the `ServiceConsumer` constructor.
+This is made possible by the `@fused` decorator on the `ServiceConsumer` class.
-In the example that's
-`ServiceImplementation` for the first (and only) argument of the constructor.
-This is made possible by using the `@fused` decorator on the `ServiceConsumer` class.

 _...work in progress..._